bhavya-tech/celeryviz/CONTRIBUTING.md

 ## Code of Conduct 👩‍💻👨‍💻
-We want to keep our community a welcoming and inclusive space for everyone.
-Please read and follow our [Code of Conduct](CODE_OF_CONDUCT.md) to ensure a respectful and positive environment for all contributors.
+We want to keep our community as warm and welcoming as a cup of cutting chai on a rainy day! ☕🌧️🍵 Please take a moment to read and follow our [Code of Conduct](CODE_OF_CONDUCT.md) to help us maintain a respectful and positive environment for all contributors. ✨

+⚠️ **Note:** The Code of Conduct will be strictly enforced.
+Any violations will be taken seriously, and appropriate action will be taken to maintain a safe and respectful community.

 ## Development Environment Setup